-We Supply Native American Students with Period Supplies When They Cannot Afford or Don’t Have Ready Access to Them
+We Supply Native American Students with Period Supplies When They Cannot Afford and Don’t Have Ready Access to Them

 Want to take action in response to the national disgrace that Native American students are skipping school when they have their periods because they cannot afford pads or tampons?

 You can support us!
-GuideStar’s report about our work is available here, and the site includes a DONATE button, with a one-time or monthly gift option (monthly gifts are prized, as they give us a steady income to support students’ monthly needs).
+GuideStar’s report about our work is available here.
+The site includes a DONATE button, with a one-time or monthly gift option (monthly gifts are prized, as they give us a steady income to support students’ monthly needs).

 In late January 2019 we sent 10 boxes of period supplies, sports bras, underwear and first-period supply/celebration kits to students in 9 New Mexico schools.